top of page

 • A sense of disconnection from yourself

+This isn’t drama or dysfunction.
 It’s your nervous system under sustained pressure.

 Overwhelm is a physiological response, not a personal shortcoming.

-Where menopause fits into the picture
+Where Menopause Fits into the Picture

 For many women, midlife overwhelm is intensified by perimenopause and menopause — even when symptoms aren’t immediately recognised as hormonal.